-5. Email Integration
+5. Email integration

 Sending your invoices by email is a powerful function.
-Email is more cost-effective and faster than sending anything by mail – and with the right integration you can have the invoice generated, attached to an email and sent automatically.
+Email is more cost-effective and faster than sending anything by mail.
+And with the right integration you can have the invoice generated, attached to an email, and sent automatically.

-Your cloud billing system is a vital component of your business’ success.
+Your cloud billing system is a vital component of your subscription business’s success.
 However, the system can be improved with several integrations to increase productivity and automate several functions.

 As part of your business’s digital transformation strategy, consider what integrations your billing system could benefit from and see if you have the right software for your integrations.
 Business solutions with built-in integrations to software your business already relies on can provide the flexibility and agility for not only current enhancements but also for ongoing future growth and success.